AceMythos/cosmic-connect/README.md

 # cosmic-connect

-Plug KDE Connect into your COSMIC panel.
-Control your phone from one click.
+KDE Connect in your COSMIC panel.
+One click to your phone.

-If this saves you a click, star the repo.
+Star the repo if you use it.

 ## Screenshots